What is financial success?

 By the way, when doing financial planning, here is what matters even more than your income level.
-Understanding this major point will help clarify your goals and keep your success on track.
+Understanding this major point will help clarify your goals and keep your success on the right track.

 Targeting financial success

 With definitional thoughts out of the way, here are points to consider when targeting your personal level of financial success.

 Know your net worth.
 As a fee-only financial advisor and money coach, one of the first things I encourage clients to do is a personal financial statement – which is just a fancy term for calculating net worth.
 Before you can develop a plan with goals and milestones, you need to know the base from which you are starting.
 We recommend using a free online tool, like Mint, to track your net worth and gauge whether you are on track to meet your goals or not.

 Create cash flow margin.
 If you are living paycheck-to-paycheck like about 80% of Americans, you don’t have any margin in your monthly cash flow.
 Without any margin, it is extremely hard to build wealth and increase your net worth.
 But once you have margin you can direct money into savings or investment accounts so that it can grow and work for you.

 If you are struggling to generate margin right now, you really should lock into a strict monthly budget so you can prioritize spending and knock out things that just aren’t providing that much enjoyment in your life.